-Reading tarot for someone else, especially when you are still struggling to remember all of the meanings for the cards.
+Reading tarot for someone else is scary, especially when you are still struggling to remember all of the meanings for the cards.
 It’s great to practice in a safe setting.
 So get out your tarot deck and practice along with me…

 Practice Reading Tarot Cards With Me

 Let’s pretend…one of your favorite local nonprofits is hosting their annual fundraiser with a 1000 Nights theme, and you agreed to volunteer at the party.

 After mingling with the guests, you set up in a little private nook and your first visitor is a man who asks you this question…